Yoast/wordpress-seo/.github/PULL_REQUEST_TEMPLATE.md

 additional (regression) testing might be necessary.
 To make it clear what parts might need additional testing, please outline which parts of the plugin have been impacted by this PR.
 -->
-* This PR affects the following parts of the plugin which require extra testing:
+* This PR affects the following parts of the plugin, which may require extra testing:
   *

 ## UI changes